hchauvin/warp/README.md

 Because pipelines can inherit the steps of other, _base_ pipelines, it is possible to have an overlay organization that would mimic how project are organized with Kustomize.
-For instance, you could have a `base` folder container a base `pipeline.yml` and `kustomization.yml`, a `dev` folder containing configurations for a "dev" stack with file synchronization and the ability to manage multiple stacks, and a `prod` folder containing the configuration for the production stack.
+For instance, you could have a `base` folder containing a base `pipeline.yml` and `kustomization.yml`, a `dev` folder containing configurations for a "dev" stack with file synchronization and the ability to manage multiple stacks, and a `prod` folder containing the configuration for the production stack.